reactjs/react.dev/content/warnings/unknown-prop.md

 }
 ```

 **Good:** You can also assign the props to a new object and delete the keys that you're using from the new object.
-Be sure not to delete the props from the original `this.props` object, since that object should be considered immutable.
+Be sure not to delete the props from the original `props` object, since that object should be considered immutable.

 ```js
 function MyDiv(props) {